These are the ten most influential individuals in the Zimbabwe Mining Industry in 2019.

 In 1997, he became a commercial manager (Mining and Industrial Division) at Zimasco before rising to the position of executive director (finance) for both Zimasco and Mimosa Mining Company (1998-2007).

 He served as Vice-President of the Chamber of Mines of Zimbabwe from 2008 to 2011 and its President from 2011 to 2013.executive chairman of Mimosa Holdings since April 1, 2013.

 He was chairman of Hwange Colliery Company Limited since May 19, 2016.
-His tenure at its end however was blighted by alleged corruption allegations leveled against him.
+His tenure at its end however was blighted by alleged corruption allegations levelled against him.

 (3) Alex Mhembere

-Mhembere serves has experience in platinum mining in Zimbabwe.
-He served as the Managing Director of Mimosa Group of Companies-Zimbabwe of Aquarius Platinum Ltd until September 30, 2007.
+Mhembere has experience in platinum mining in Zimbabwe.
+He served as the Managing Director of Mimosa Group of Companies Zimbabwe of Aquarius Platinum Ltd until September 30, 2007.
 Mr. Mhembere has been an Executive Director of Zimplats.

 Mhembere since take over at Zimplats has been instrumental in driving the growth of the company into the biggest platinum producer in Zimbabwe.

 In addition during his tenure, Zimplats has managed to grow in phases and new mines have since been born at Ngezi operations despite the current economic challenges currently affecting the country.

 Alex has also been a champion of community empowerment where the Ngezi community now has earned an urban status while also communities around Zimplats operations have been greatly empowered.